yavictor/layout-designer-project-lvl2/README.md

 This is a advanced CSS/SCSS study project  made under the guidance of Hexlet, a self-education platform.
 [Read more about Hexlet (in Russian)](https://ru.hexlet.io/pages/about).

-You can view the page online at steep-coat.surge.sh
+You can view the page online at [surge.sh](http://unwieldy-friend.surge.sh).